exasol/public-knowledgebase/Environment-Management/using-xml-rpc-to-manage-docker-clusters.md

 # Using XML-RPC to manage Docker clusters

-**Since database version 8 XML-RPC interface described in <https://github.com/exasol/exaoperation-xmlrpc> is deprecated.
+**This article describes the process for Exasol versions up to 7.1.x.
+Since database version 8 XML-RPC interface described in <https://github.com/exasol/exaoperation-xmlrpc> is deprecated.
 Please use ConfD XML-RPC interface in Python: [Use XML-RPC in Python](https://docs.exasol.com/db/latest/confd/confd.htm#UseXMLRPCinPython).**

 ## Background